launchdarkly/sdk-test-harness/docs/data_files.md

 ## Loading files in test code

-Call `testdata.LoadDataFile` for a single file or `testdata.LoadAllDataFiles` for all files in a directory.
-The path must be relative to the `testdata/data-files` directory; only files in that tree can be used.
+Call `data.LoadDataFile` for a single file or `data.LoadAllDataFiles` for all files in a directory.
+The path must be relative to the `data/files` directory; only files in that tree can be used.

 You will get a list of `SourceInfo` structs.
 Each one represents a copy of the file data after all constant/parameter substitutions have been done.
 If a file has no `parameters` (see above), then there will be just one `SourceInfo` for that file; otherwise there will be one for each permutation of parameters.